JoinCODED/DEMO-Express-References-CountriesAPI/README.md

 1. Now let's create the relationship between our two models, `City` and `Country`.
 Let's think about it, every country can have _many_ cities, but every city can have _one_ country only.

 2. We will define our relationships first in `models/Country.js` as a field.
 Let's translate the following phrase to code "A country has many cities".
-So our country has a field of type array because it `hasMany` States.
+So our country has a field of type array because it `hasMany` cities.

    ```javascript
    const CountrySchema = new Schema({